 Other technology-based payment methods provide enough variety to please a wide range of patients, which increases the number of collections and reduces the amount of time the balance remains unpaid.
 These options include:

 - Credit card on file (CCOF)

-Including a variety of technology-based payment options in addition to traditional collection methods ensures that each and every patient can pay in their preferred method, increasing satisfaction for all.
+Including a variety of technology-based payment options in addition to traditional collection methods ensure that each patient can pay in their preferred method, increasing satisfaction for all.

 MailMyStatements is a technology-driven billing and payment vendor that specializes in simplifying the collection process for both patient and provider.
-Get in touch with us to learn how you can implement easy statement and payment options today!
+Connect with our team to get started with patient payment and statement solutions that optimize your practice’s cash flow.